The Broadcaster’s Guide to CDNs (Content Delivery Networks)

 1. Wowza

 The Stream Cloud product line supports both live streaming and video on demand and includes access to their video API.
 Wowza offers unique pricing plans for one-off, API, and monthly access.
-Costs vary but range between $199 – $999 per month.
+Costs vary but range between $25 to $195 per month.

 2. IBM Cloud Video

 A seasoned name in the tech world, IBM’s acquisition of Ustream brought video streaming and live hosting into their portfolio.
 They offer custom branding and an HTML 5 video player with full HD resolution.
-Pricing ranges between $99 and $999 per month with various feature sets and packages.
+Pricing ranges between $137 and at $1,299 per month with various feature sets and packages.

 3. Vimeo

 This live streaming and hosting provider includes native chat and a number of other hardware and software integrations.
-Costs vary between $75 and $799 per month depending on the package and feature set you choose.
+Costs vary between $20/month up to $83/month depending on the package and feature set you choose.

 4. Dacast

-A premier live streaming and VOD (video on demand) platform, Dacast is a smart choice for CDN integration as they offer 24/7 support, advanced video hosting, video monetization and security options, and some of the lowest pricing in the industry.
-Most importantly, they deliver content via highly reliable top-tier CDN networks.
-Pricing starts with the Starter Plan at $39/month (includes 100 GB of bandwidth & 50 GB of storage); the Event Plan is $63/month (includes 6 TB of bandwidth upfront and 50 GB of storage); The Scale Plan: $188/month (includes 24 TB of bandwidth per year and 1 TB of storage)
+A premier live streaming and VOD (video on demand) platform, Dacast CDN integration is a smart choice as we offer 24/7 support, advanced video hosting, video monetization and security options, and some of the lowest pricing in the industry.
+Most importantly, we deliver content via highly reliable top-tier CDN networks.
+Pricing starts with the:

 For a detailed comparison of these providers, be sure to check out our recent article on video streaming CDN providers.